dice-group/JavaOnlineExercises/README.md

 The default admin user is _nbgadmin_, the default student user is _nbguser_, and the default password for both is _nbgpsw_.

 You should change the passwords for the users _nbgadmin_ and _nbguser_.
 To open a bash in the docker container you can use `scripts/bash.sh`.
 A command to change a user password is `usermod --password $(openssl passwd -1 <PSW>) <USR>`.

+## Directories

+- `docker`
+  Files to build docker image and container as a one-time execution
+- `docker`
+  Example jupyter notebooks
+- `scripts`
+  Scripts to maintain an existing docker container

 ## Info